POSITIVE Reasons to Travel Around the World NOW with your child

 My poor son is over “expect ions” as he calls them (inspections).

-Yes, we will have bills while we travel, but I have paid for running a big house, and it will be good to be free of most of these costs.
+* No utility bills: Yes, we will have bills while we travel, but I have spent so much on my big house and it will be good to be free from most of these costs.

-If I am going to raise my son to be honest, why would I want to lie for this person?
+If I am going to train my son to be honest, why would I want to lie for this person?

 Then one day said boss wanted me to ‘use my creativity’ on legal forms, and I refused.